Kerala is best known in India and around the world for its backwaters.

 This is a full-day ferry.

-And although this is still a government-run ferry, it’s geared more towards tourists so the price tag is more expensive than a normal public ferry.
+And although this is still a government-run ferry, it’s geared more towards tourists so the price tag is more expensive than a normal public ferry for locals.

 There’s also a ferry in the opposite direction, from Kollam to Alleppey, if you want to take a ferry to go north.